dennismuehlegger/dennismuehlegger/README.md

 ## Dennis Mühlegger

-Backend developer with 2 years of experience, mostly in Java and Spring Boot.
+Backend Developer with 2 years of professional experience, specializing in Java and the Spring Boot ecosystem.
-I've worked on production code professionally and I'm currently building projects independently to round out my skills — including frontend work which I'm picking up mostly from scratch.
+I build robust, production-ready APIs with a strong focus on clean architecture, database performance, and data integration.
+Currently expanding my skillset.

 ---